fbpx

 Texas A&M International University masters in psychology

-Texas A&M International University is a great resource for students who want to work with Spanish-speaking clients.
-Since TAMIU is located in a border city, Laredo, Texas, students in their MS in Psychology or MA in Counseling Psychology programs have access to Spanish-speaking populations and have the opportunity to pursue a bilingual (Spanish-English) counselor certificate.
-Students will study topics such as Research Design and Statistics, Cognitive Science, and Human Memory.
+Texas A&M International University (TAMIU) is an excellent resource for students who want to work with Spanish-speaking clients.
+Located in the border city of Laredo, Texas, TAMIU offers students in the M.S. in psychology and M.A. in counseling psychology programs access to Spanish-speaking populations and the opportunity to pursue a bilingual (Spanish-English) counselor certificate.
+Coursework includes topics such as research design and statistics, cognitive science, and human memory.

 School Overview